-When I worked in Primary and I was super-stressed and pretty miserable, I often sought solace through moaning, ranting and complaining to others .
-I can’t say I put any real thought into it at the time.
-I couldn’t seem to stop the words coming out of my mouth.
+There have days/weeks/terms in my career when I was overworked, stressed out and miserable, and as such sought solace in moaning, ranting and complaining to others.
+It wasn’t a conscious decision at the time.
+I just couldn’t seem to stop the words coming out of my mouth.
 And anyway – it’s good to let off steam right?

 This wasn’t healthy.
 It wasn’t solving anything.
 All I did was bring myself and my colleagues down.